fieldtrip/website/tutorial/sourcemodel.md

 Thus, the input of the preprocessing is the anatomical MRI.
 The output is two anatomical images, as well as a set of transformation matrices.

+#### 0. Preamble

+For this part of the tutorial you need a working copy of freesurfer (the below works for version 6.0), and of HCP-workbench.

 #### 1. Preparation of the anatomical MRI: read in MRI data

 	mripath     = <directory-where-the-inputimage-is-located-and-where-the-output-will-be-stored>;